zlatozar/books-code/ElementsOfFunctionalProgramming/Base/Notes.md

 - `List.scan` and `List.scanBack` are analog of Haskell's `scanl/scanr`.

+- `yield` - Instead of returning a value (but suspends the function), you generate a series of values.

 ## Functions design

 In computing, a _specification_(function type) is a description of what task a